Nurse Practitioner Tracks

 Master of Science in Nursing FAQs

-Can I switch specialty tracks if I decide I want another concentration during my MSN program?
+Can I switch specializations during my MSN program?

-It is possible to change MSN nursing specialty tracks within all non-nurse practitioner tracks (Educator, Executive, Healthcare Policy and Informatics).
-If you wish to change tracks, we recommend that you do so while you are in your core courses because credits completed in the original specialty track will not transfer to a different specialty track.
-Switching into the Adult-Gerontology Acute Care Nurse Practitioner, Adult-Gerontology Primary Care Nurse Practitioner, Psychiatric Mental Health Nurse Practitioner, or the Family Nurse Practitioner specialty track is subject to Dean approval and availability.
+It is possible to switch your MSN specialization within all non-nurse practitioner specializations (Educator, Executive, Healthcare Policy, Informatics and Population Health); however, we recommend that you do so while you are in your core courses because credits completed in the original specialization will not transfer to a different specialization.
+Switching into the Adult-Gerontology Acute Care Nurse Practitioner, Adult-Gerontology Primary Care Nurse Practitioner, Psychiatric-Mental Health Nurse Practitioner or the Family Nurse Practitioner specialization is subject to approval by the dean and availability.

-Students who enroll in the Accelerated MSN Options will not be eligible to transfer to the traditional online MSN program.
+Students who enroll in the Accelerated MSN will not be eligible to transfer to the traditional online MSN.

 How can I find out if I qualify for tuition savings?